Interconnectedness in the Global Financial Market: Introduction

-This paper contributes to efforts to redefine our understanding and knowledge of interconnections in the financial system, where they stem from, and how they can be evaluated and monitored.
-Interconnections between financial markets play a dual role.
+Despite the size and complexity of global financial markets, most studies have used data sets that compare markets on a rather high level of aggregation, mostly in the form of indices.
+In order to uncover changes in interconnections over time it is however more promising to look at dependencies at the level of assets and their contributions to the comovement of markets and sectors.
+Networks can describe such large systems and they can also serve as a dimensional reduction.

+Interconnections between financial markets play a dual role \citep[see also][]{martinez2019interconnectedness}.
 On the one hand, they can absorb shocks and lead to greater robustness.
 They can also propagate shocks and create greater fragility.
-Supervisors have traditionally focused on interconnectedness as measured through direct exposures, which is constrained by the availability of reliable granular data.
-A more intuitive way is to investigate the empirical correlation of assets and the resulting implied network structure.
-This network helps describe the financial system, its systemic structure, and possible contagious effects.
+As such, measuring interconnectedness is of value and interest.
+The methods however, often depend on the availability of data and the kind of underlying financial or economic activity.
+Thus, measuring interconnections ranges from the use of direct exposures data, usually available only to supervisory and regulatory entities, to publicly available data like market prices.
+One popular approach, which we also follow, is to investigate the empirical correlation of asset returns and the resulting implied network structure.
+The resulting networks help to describe the financial system as a whole, its systemic structure, and flesh out possible contagious channels and transmission mechanisms.
+Thus, we focus on a measure of statistical interconnectedness, based on the econometric analysis of comovement patterns \citep[see also][]{Billio2012,diebold2014network}, which is modified to address a large sample size and cross sectional variations.

+The results from this study contribute to the debate about the stability of interdependencies of financial markets and provide evidence of rather volatile relationships \citep[see also][]{corsetti}.
+Finally, even though the objective of the proposed methodology is not a classical factor model, we also discuss the presence of sectoral effects.
+We observe that these effects are difficult to model and describe only a limited amount of overall connectivity across stocks, which supports the findings for example presented by \cite{forbchinn}.

-This paper builds on existing literature in several ways.
-First, it is related to the macroeconomics literature that discusses the effects of market openness on business cycle synchronization \citep[see, e.g.,][]{brooks,opencycle}.
+Apart from analyzing stock comovement, this paper builds on two additional strands of literature.
+First, it is related to the macroeconomic literature that discusses the effects of market openness on business cycle synchronization \citep[see, e.g.,][]{brooks,opencycle,claessens2018frontiers}.
 These effects depend on similarities in industry structure, although this is often overshadowed by country-specific effects \citep{imbs}.
 There are also studies on the transmission of shocks in a crisis situation.
 In such a situation, the determinants for spillovers can change relative to what is observed in normal times.
-See, for example, \cite{fratzscher} for an analysis of the 2008 crisis and \cite{kaminsky} for an analysis of crisises in the 1990s.
+See, for example, \cite{fratzscher} for an analysis of the 2008 crisis and \cite{kaminsky} for an analysis of crises in the 1990s.